qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

       ::

-         # Install git if you have not already installed
+         # Install git if you haven't already installed
          sudo apt install git

 -  Clone the ``qcom-download-utils`` git repository, which provides a Dockerfile for Qualcomm public Yocto layers and a few helper scripts: